vitalyrepin/WallCalendar/README.md

 Build the calendar there by following the steps below:

-1. Create symlinks to the template which is used by this example: `get_templ.pl --link` (you can check all the supported options of this script by launching it without arguments).
+1. Synchronize calendar with the template: `./CalManage.pl --sync-cal FourSeasons2014 RuEnPhoto2014` (you can check all the supported options of this script by launching it without arguments).
 1. Make sure you have all the non-optional tools installed (see the section "Tools used")
 1. Build the project: `make all`.
 It should generate the following files:
   - _2014.pdf_ Calendar suitable for viewing (horizontal orientation)